popetj1580/startup/README.md

 (I tried to render the image with Markdown, but it doesn't seem to like using Google drive share links...)

+## Startup Learnings

+### HTML

+The HTML for this webpage was pretty simple and straightforward.
+Once I learned which element types I needed, it was just a matter of putting them in.
+Overall, it only took a few minutes to put all the HTML on the page the way I wanted it to look

+### CSS

+Getting the CSS to work how I wanted was a little bit more complicated.
+It took me a while to make the list of quotes take up the entire page, but I finally got it to work once I made the html and body elements take up 100% of the vertical space.
+Now that the CSS is done, I am very happy with how my page looks, including the changes with respect to screen size.

 ## HTML Assignments

 Introduction: https://codepen.io/popet1580/pen/KKBYmbN